fabricio-p/c-vector/README.md

 Dynamic size arrays made easy in C.
 Who needs fancy generics like C++ for `std::vector` when you have the good old preprocessor macros.

-## But, why?
-Beginers usually prefer C++ over C because they see C++ easier and C++ has a lot of things built in.
-That is not true.
-Being fancier is not being easier.
-Things like classes, namespaces, inheritance, polymorphism, constructors, virtual, friend, public and private methods, `this`, `new`, `delete` and many others are just more things to remember that make the codebase complicated and messed up.
-Why do you think compiling C++ is slower?
-More experienced programmers who can see the truth, spend a long time implementing utilities that they need for their program.
-This library provides macros that generate type-specific vector implementations in the form of functions.

 ## Configure with `#define`
 This library relies heavily on macros to replicate what templates and generics in C++ do.
 Although you can modify the output of the macros using some other macros as configurations.
 Due to not being able to nest `#ifdef` inside `#define`, other macros will be defined according to the `#define`d configuration macros.
 Remember not to nest configurations, as the inner one will erase all the others.
 Everytime you change you configuration macros, make sure to re`#include <c-vector/lib.h>`.
 Also be sure to reconfigure and reinclude after using other libraries that use c-vector.

 ## Silent mode
 Activated if you `#define CVECTOR_SILENT`.
 Specific functions will by default return a status integer to indicate success of the function. `0` for ok and `1` if it didn't work.
 This is defined by the macros `CVECTOR_STATUS` and `CVECTOR_RETURN(expr)`, which by default will translate to `int` and `{ return expr; }`.
 This is called verbose mode.
 If `CVECTOR_SILENT` is defined, they will be translated to `void` and `{ expr; return; }`.
 This is called silent mode.
 It evaluates `expr` because sometimes it will return the status from another function call, which will also be silent, but the call needs to be done.